CyberCondor/CyberCondor/README.md

 # CyberCondor

-**`Technology Professional | Cybersecurity Analyst`**
+**`Technology Professional | Cybersecurity Engineer`**

 #
 ---
 #

-###### All code here is dedicated to the Internet and curious humans that find value in technology.
+###### All code here is dedicated to the Internet and curious humans.
 <br>
-On this page you might find BASH scripts that control multiple Linux shells in <em>unison</em>, PowerShell scripts that analyze/change/audit/correlate information from {AD, Azure AD, Office 365, Microsoft Exchange} environments, <em>proof of concept</em> gaming bots, various web-scraping utilities, and custom log analysis tools.
+On this GitHub profile, you will mostly find PowerShell scripts that analyze, audit, and correlate information from Active Directory, Entra, Azure, Office 365, and Microsoft Exchange.

 <br><sub><sup>This is the culmination of thousands of hours of research and dedication.
 I do it for me, but I share it for you! 🖤</sup></sub>

 #